MarkD117/hangman/README.md

 During the planning stages of this project, [Smartdraw](https://cloud.smartdraw.com/) was used to design the below flochart in order to plan the logic of program.

+Throughout the development of the project, some new functions and display cases have been added; however, the base game functionality/logic has stayed quite similar to the initial idea.

 ![Screenshot](documentation/hangman-flowchart.png)